 Major outlays for capital assets and improvements are capitalized as projects are constructed.
 Interest incurred during the construction phase of capital assets of business-type activities is included as part of the capitalized value of the assets constructed.
-There was no interest capitalized during the current fiscal year and \$19,906 capitalized in the previous fiscal year.
+No interest was capitalized during the fiscal year.